mikeizbicki/cmc-csci040/topic_07_Python_SyntacticSugar/lab-zipbomb/README.md

    You probably don't have that much disk space, so don't try to unzip it :)

+   Virus scanning programs commonly open the contents of zip files and scan the contents for viruses.
+   Zip bombs like this will cause these scanners to fill up the contents of the hard drive, crashing the computer.

    <img src=zipbomb.jpg width=400px>

 1. Even worse is the file [quine.zip](https://wgreenberg.github.io/quine.zip/).
    This file actually contains itself inside of it!
-   Antivirus software will open up zip files inside of zip files, so antivirus software opening `quine.zip` will get stuck in an infinite loop of opening this file forever.
+   Antivirus software opening `quine.zip` will get stuck in an infinite loop of opening this file forever.

    This one is safe for you to open, however, and I recommend you do so.
    You can see that the file contains another file exactly like itself,